 This winter I attended my first national ALA event, the ALA Midwinter Meeting in Boston.
 As a student, it seemed as though the Midwinter Meeting was perhaps not the best introduction to ALA; the Meeting was a time for committees to meet, not an event full of fun programming and dancing librarian with book carts.
 I had my concerns, but I had been fortunate enough to become involved with the campaign of an ALA Presidential candidate —Molly Raphael —so I had a mission and a reason to be there.

-In planning my conference activities, I focused primarily on helping with the campaign.
+In planning my conference activities, I focused primarily on helping with the custom college paper.
 As the Volunteer Table Coordinator, I made an effort to arrange for everything to function smoothly with the campaign table and gave only my second or third thoughts to the rest of the weekend’s schedule.

 When I did get around to planning my weekend, I found myself overwhelmed and confused by the Midwinter Meeting Web site.
 In addition to being warned that there would be no programming at the meeting, I couldn’t find a calendar of all the events of the week.
 I found the Sunrise Speaker series on one page and committee meetings on another.
 I could’ve sworn I had read something somewhere about a happy hour for new members, but where?
 Meanwhile, my email inbox filled up with emails from a hundred or two vendors who looked forward to seeing me in Boston.